-Your foot is made up of 3 arches; two longitudinal (medial and lateral) arches and one anterior transverse arch.
-Although you are supposed to have 3 arches, many people only actually have 1 because of the muscles making up those arches have not been able to maintain the strength.
+Your foot is made up of three arches: two longitudinal (medial and lateral) arches and one anterior transverse arch.
+Although you are supposed to have three arches, many people only actually have one because the muscles making up those arches have not been able to maintain their strength.

 When we wear shoes, our feet do not have to do as much work as walking barefoot.
 Our foot was made to do a lot of work and absorb shock from walking or running.
 Like anything, when we wear something that assists and provides support, our muscles don’t have to work as hard and they start to lose strength and our muscles atrophy.

-The first step to start transitioning from wearing shoes 24/7 to going barefoot is to take a look at what type of shoe you are currently wearing.
-A good shoe is one with a flexible sole, a wide toe box so your toes have room to spread while walking and no heel lift.
+The first step in transitioning from wearing shoes 24/7 to going barefoot is to take a look at what type of shoe you are currently wearing.
+A good shoe is one with a flexible sole, a wide-toe box so your toes have room to spread while walking, and no heel lift.

-To start, do stretches and exercises daily, either in the morning or at night or both!
-These are not hard exercises and you can perform them while sitting at your desk at work or while watching TV at night.
-Next start by walking around barefoot for 10 minutes each day and gradually increase the time each week as tolerated until you are able to walk barefoot for a couple of hours at at time without any pain.
+To start, do stretches and exercises daily, either in the morning, at night, or both!
+These are not hard exercises, and you can perform them while sitting at your desk at work or while watching TV at night.
+Next, start by walking around barefoot for 10 minutes each day and gradually increase the time each week until you are able to walk barefoot for a couple of hours at a time without any pain.

-We will be able to help you get that mobility and strength that you need in order to walk barefoot or be as minimalistic as possible without any pain and ensure you are doing exercises correctly and properly.
+We will be able to get that mobility and strength that you need to walk barefoot or be as minimalistic as possible without any pain and ensure you are doing exercises correctly and properly.

 For those of you who want to learn how to prevent any injuries and avoid pain walking barefoot, sign up for our free course on the foot and ankle and learn some exercises you can do right now to help strengthen those muscles.